 Water usage is reduced with controlled water-flow shower heads in all showers;

 We encourage our guests to assist through towel re-use option, linen no change options to save both on water and energy.

 We only use organic fertiliser, compost and bark mulches on an ongoing basis in the garden;

 We use organic sprays predominantly in the ornamental gardens, no sprays are used on the edibles;

 We have several birdbaths around the property to encourage native bird life;

-We make marmalade and jams from the fruit which are used for in guest breakfasts and offered for sale locally.
+We make marmalade and jams from the fruit which are used for guest breakfasts and offered for sale locally.